OHI-Science/bhi-1.0-archive/baltic2015/prep/pressures/open_sea_anoxia/open_sea_anoxia_prep.md

 #### 2.1.1 Anoxia data layer

 These data are from [Carstensen et al. 2014](http://www.pnas.org/content/111/15/5628.abstract).
 Jacob Carstensen provided dbf files containing O2 (mg⋅L−1) for a series of years for the Baltic Proper and the Gulf of Finland.
+Anoxic conditions are defined as O2 level &lt;2 mg⋅L−1.

 Other areas are not included in this study but at the present time have no anoxia problems - therefore they will recieve a pressure value of 0.